-How long this cheese ball can be at room temperature?
+How long can this cheese ball stay at room temperature?

-That depends a lot on the temperature of the room, but for safety, I would not leave it outside more than two hours.
+That depends a lot on the room’s temperature, but for safety, I would not leave it outside for more than two hours.

 After all, cream cheese is perishable, and most perishable foods should not be outside refrigeration for a long time.